 Try and let me know what you think!

 I enjoy serving this soup with some hemp, sunflower, or pumpkin seeds and more chopped up kale or chard leaves.
-My homemade Coconut Seed Granola that was part of my Coconut Chia Applesauce Parfait would also add the perfect combination of textures to this thick and comforting Vegetable Leek Soup.
 The perfect meal for the cooler days ahead!

 If you made this Vegetable Leek Soup recipe, please leave a comment below, tell me about your experience, and rate the recipe.

 Enjoy this soup!
 It’s easy-to-make and so good!

 This nutritious soup was created for those moments when you know you need to increase your vegetable intake.
 Easily prepared in less than one hour.
 Sub in your preferred vegetables to make it your own.
 It’s thick and creamy, nutritious, and delicious!

 - 1 large onion, peeled and chopped